 Controlling your risks with better contract management

-Hopefully you know that a manual process with spreadsheets and some esignature tools as a sidecar isn’t enough to cut through the hassle of the status quo.
+You know a manual process with spreadsheets and some e-signature tools as a sidecar isn’t enough to cut through the hassle of the status quo.
 In fact, half of producers in one McKinsey survey reported being “dissatisfied with the level and function of signature capabilities at their primary carrier.”

-The first step for agencies, FMOs, IMOs, MGAs, BGAs, and other insurance distributors that want to reduce friction for their agents is to rethink contracting as a shared data workflow.
-You’re not merely adding an agent to your carrier contract.
-You’re using your connection to your producers to serve as a source of truth in connecting accurate data to your carrier partner.
+The first step for insurance agencies that want to reduce friction for their agents is to rethink contracting process as a shared data workflow.
+You’re not merely adding an agent to your carrier contrac—you’re using your connection to your producers to serve as a source of truth in connecting accurate data to your carrier partner.

-Contracting allows you to manage your carrier contracts and all their variations in one platform, with the ability to add or remove producers and send their onboarding data—validated against the National Insurance Producer Registry (NIPR), the industry source of truth—to carriers based on each of your carriers’ requirements and preferred data structure.
+Contracting allows you to manage your carrier contracts (and all their variations) in one platform.
+It also gives you the ability to add or remove producers and send their onboarding data to carriers based on each of your carriers’ requirements and preferred data structure.

 Our Contracting solution comes with features such as:

-- Standardized ingestion, with files you can send via email or a single packaging process that has your insurer’s requirements built-in.
+- Standardized intake, with files you can send via email or a single packaging process that has your insurer’s requirements built-in.

 - Autopopulated producer data across multiple contracts so you can prefill based on sales territories.